Erzurum: Inspectorate General

-In September 1935 Erzurum was made the seat of the newly created third Inspectorate General (Umumi Müfettişlik, UM).
+In September 1935, Erzurum was made the seat of the newly created third Inspectorate General (Umumi Müfettişlik, UM).
 The third UM span over the provinces of Erzurum, Artvin, Rize, Trabzon, Kars Gümüşhane, Erzincan and Ağrı.
 It was governed by an Inspector General.
 The Inspectorate General was dissolved in 1952 during the Government of the Democrat Party.

-Erzurum, known as "The Rock" in NATO code, served as NATO's southeasternmost air force post during the Cold War.

 Ecclesiastical history

 Theodosiopolis was important enough in the Late Roman province of Armenia Tertia to become a bishopric, which the Annuario Pontificio lists as suffragan of the Archdiocese of Comachus, but in Notitiae Episcopatuum from the seventh and early tenth centuries, its (later?)
 Metropolitan is the Archdiocese of Caesarea in Cappadocia.
 In either case, it was in the sway of the Patriarchate of Constantinople.

 Its historically recorded Suffragan Bishops were :